-A year ago, I was having a real good time.
+A couple of years ago, I was having a real good time.
 May I share it with you again?

 “I thought I knew what love was, but…these lovers play new music; haunting me and somehow taunting me.
 My love was never half as true.” – RAGTIME.